stephenhay/rabid/README.markdown

 ## Quick Start (coming soon)

+## Dependencies

+Rabid depends on jQuery (http://jquery.com).
+If you want to take advantage of Mustache templating, you'll want Handlebars.js (http://www.handlebarsjs.com/).

 ## Caveats

 Rabid is meant to be a design/wireframing/prototyping tool, and as such is not intended to be used for production sites.
 It does not need to work everywhere.
 It will have bugs.
 It is in progress.
 Hashbangs are killing the Web.
 Kittens are dying.
 You get the idea.